Euclidean geometry: Modern versions of Euclid's notation

 In modern terminology, angles would normally be measured in degrees or radians.

 Modern school textbooks often define separate figures called lines (infinite), rays (semi-infinite), and line segments (of finite length).
 Euclid, rather than discussing a ray as an object that extends to infinity in one direction, would normally use locutions such as "if the line is extended to a sufficient length", although he occasionally referred to "infinite lines".
 A "line" for Euclid could be either straight or curved, and he used the more specific term "straight line" when necessary.

 Some important or well known results

 The pons asinorum or bridge of asses theorem states that in an isosceles triangle, α = β and γ = δ.

-The triangle angle sum theorem states that the sum of the three angles of any triangle, in this case angles α, β, and γ, will always equal 180 degrees.
+The triangle angle sum theorem states that the three angles of a triangle sum to 180°, illustrated here by drawing a line through one vertex parallel to the opposite side.

 The Pythagorean theorem states that the sum of the areas of the two squares on the legs (a and b) of a right triangle equals the area of the square on the hypotenuse (c).

 Thales' theorem states that if AC is a diameter, then the angle at B is a right angle.

+Ptolemy's theorem states that for a cyclic quadrilateral ABCD, AC·BD = AB·CD + BC·DA.

+The five Platonic solids, whose classification forms the closing result of Euclid's Elements.